peterchappell/peterchappell.github.io/src/content/about/t-shaped.md

 - Deep knowledge combined with a broad experience.
 - Works well in a cross-functional team.
 - Able to balance design, engineering and business needs.
-- Building empathy and understanding within the team.
+- Builds empathy and understanding within the team.